cebcar/Tuxedo/TechDocs/DevOps/tools/Git.md

 ### Rebase
 - rebase: reapply commits on top of another base tip
   > git rebase <commit>
-  - to edit list of the commits before rebasing; can also be used to split commits
+  - edit list of the commits before rebasing; can also be used to split commits
   > git rebase -i (--interactive) <commit>

-  - for conflicts: add `-p` to get just the diffs to the file that ended up in conflict
 ### Merge
 - see also [Git Tools - Advanced Merging](https://git-scm.com/book/en/v2/Git-Tools-Advanced-Merging#_advanced_merging)